YahYahDev/Halo/README.md

 # Halo
-a library that packages Opengl, glfw, and glad to make graphics easier
+a library that packages Raylib/Rlgl for graphics experimentation.